ihcsim/kubernetes-terraform-secured/README.md

 ]
 ```

+The Kubernetes Dashboard and Swagger UI are accessible using a web browser at `https://<k8s-master-public-ip>:6443/ui` and `https://<k8s-master-public-ip>/swagger-ui`, respectively.
+The default basic username is `admin`, with the password specified by the `k8s.apiserver_basic_auth_admin` variable.
+Note that your web browser will likely generate some certificate-related warnings, complaining that the certificates aren't trusted.
+This is expected since the TLS certifcates are signed by a self-generated CA.

 ### Client Configuration
 Since all external and internal communication are secured by SSL/TLS, we will need to provide clients (such as `kubectl`, `etcdctl`, `curl`) with:

 1. The cluster's Certificate Authority to verify messages received from the cluster,
-1. The RSA private key and TLS certificate signed by the cluster's CA to encrypt messages send to the cluster.
+1. A client-side RSA private key and TLS certificate that are signed by the cluster's CA, to encrypt messages and authenticate with the cluster.

 For ease of use, the `local.tf` script will output the following TLS artifacts to a local git-ignored `.tls` folder: